qw3rtty/grav-plugin-password-protection/README.md

 Password protection is a simple plugin which allows you to specify a uniqe password for a page.
 Every page can have a different password.
 ![Password protection](assets/README.jpg)

+## Usage
+After the installation you will find an extra tab on the pages.
+There you can `enable` the plugin for this specific page and set the unique password.
+There is no default password!

+**NOTE:** The password have to be a `sha512` hash!
+If you are not familiar to create one use [this](https://passwordsgenerator.net/sha512-hash-generator/) link to create one.

 ## Installation

 Installing the **Password Protection** plugin can be done in one of three ways: The GPM (Grav Package Manager) installation method lets you quickly install the plugin with a simple terminal command, the manual method lets you do so via a zip file, and the admin method lets you do so via the Admin Plugin.